sambit77/spring-cache-demo/README.md

-**Branch: feature/inmemory-cache**
+**Branch: feature/redis-cache**

-This branch is dedicated to demonstrating Spring's caching annotations using an in-memory cache implementation.
-All examples and configurations here specifically showcase in-memory caching.
+This branch is dedicated to demonstrating Spring's caching annotations using redis cache implementation.
+All examples and configurations here specifically showcase redis caching, where the data is cached in a redis container spinned up using docker-compose file.

 # Spring Cache Demo